July 25, 2022 by Anna-Bet Stemmet

 - Copper mug.
 Used to serve drinks like the Moscow Mule, a copper mug turns cold very quickly, and remains frosty for a long time.
 It also typically has a handle to minimize heat transfer from a user’s hands.

 - Julep cup.
-Named for the Mint Julep, the silver or pewter cups used to serve this iconic drink also does a great job of keeping a drink icy-cold in hot conditions.
+Named for the Mint Julep, the silver or pewter cups used to serve this iconic drink also do a great job of keeping a drink icy-cold in hot conditions.

 8. Practice your technique